 How does it end?

 Each player character starts out with a desire that they can’t get.
 This is what drives the characters toward conflict initially.
 But, sooner or later the characters are going to get what they desire – or it might be clear that they never will.
-And the whole point is to see who they have become at that point, and what they’ve been through.
+To see who they have become at that point, and what they’ve been through, is what this game is all about.
 Making this struggle real for the characters is a collective endeavour which in turn determines the pacing of your game.
-So, when the desires have been resolved, it’s a good time to end your story.
+So, when the desires have been resolved, it’s time to end your story.